Holidays in the Seychelles

 Cast your net further and its far-flung outer islands like Denis, Desroches and Silhouette offer a remote retreat where you can have your own Robinson Crusoe experience.
 Whether the Seychelles was God’s idea of Eden or not, it can certainly be yours.

-Quite simply, each island in the Seychelles boasts brilliant beaches.
+Quite simply, each island in this dreamy Indian Ocean paradise boasts brilliant beaches and relaxing on them is a classic thing to do in the Seychelles.
 Strips of pristine white sand adorn the edges of La Digue and Praslin, often flanked by secluded coves you can escape to in only the company of turtles and brightly coloured birds.
 Smaller islands like North, Desroches and Félicité promise more pristine sands, while giant boulders lie half-submerged in the sand on the beaches of Mahé, adding to the castaway feel.
-Go snorkelling straight off the beach on any of the islands and you’ll open up a magical marine world of coral cities and kaleidoscopic fish.
+Go snorkelling or diving in the Seychelles, straight off the beach on any of the islands, and you’ll open up a magical marine world of coral cities and kaleidoscopic fish.

 Looking around at the islands of the Seychelles with their tall craggy peaks carpeted in green, they resemble lands you’d more likely find in a Jurassic Park movie.
 It’s an archipelago awash with natural drama.
 On Praslin, you have Vallée de Mai nature reserve, one of two places where the unusually shaped coco de mer palm naturally grows.
 Birds thrive here and you can see plenty of species like the endemic Seychelles bulbul, blue pigeon and black parrot, which flit among the thick jungle and vibrant tropical flowers.
 On Mahé, you can hike through Morne Seychelles National Park, tracing a palm-flecked path that winds along rocky coastline between huge boulders of granite and clusters of forest.
 Walkers will love the raw jungle that carpets Silhouette Island, covered in incense trees, orchids and patrolled by giant tortoises.

-While you can island-hop and base yourself on some of the Seychelles’ larger islands, taking day trips to some of the smaller and more remote isles is also very worthwhile.
-Explore the mangroves and wetlands of Cousin Island where you can spy caecilians and Seychelles terrapins, see Aldabra giant tortoises on Curieuse Island and snorkel among the clown and powder blue tangs off the shores of St. Pierre.
+While you can island-hop and base yourself on some of the Seychelles’ larger islands, taking boat trips for the day to some of the smaller and more remote isles is also very worthwhile.
+Seychelles boat trips from Mahé take you to the tangled jungle of Praslin or La Digue's sleepy way of life; a boat trip to both in a single day is possible if you wanted to!
+If you want to further your exploring, a Seychelles catamaran excursion from Praslin affords you the chance to explore the mangroves and wetlands of Cousin Island where you can spy terrapins and Seychelles warblers, see Aldabra giant tortoises on Curieuse Island and snorkel among the clown and powder blue tangs off the shores of St. Pierre.

 Where to stay in the Seychelles